mlevis1/uav-image-analysis/README.md

 ### Notebooks

 svm_model: 80% train and 20% test for Support Vector Machine (SVM), logistic regression, random forest classifier, and gradient boosting models.
+Provides code to serialize and save machine learning algorithms.
 cnn_model: 80% train and 20% test for Convolutional Neural Network (CNN).
+Provides code to serialize and save machine learning algorithm.
+final_product: Loads model for use with new, unlabeled data sets.

 ### Scripts